快速導覽

 Opening hours: 09:30 – 19:30

-If you pay careful attention, you will find that we have not arranged to ride in the morningCentral Mid-Levels Escalatoritinerary.
-That’s because before 10:00 in the morning, the escalators in Mid-Levels Central are set to go downhill.
-If you want to experience the escalators in Mid-Levels Central in the uphill direction, you can only have the chance after 10:00.
+That's because before 10:00 in the morning, the escalators in Mid-Levels Central are set to go downhill.
+If you want to experience taking the escalator to Mid-Levels Central, you will only have the opportunity after 10:00.
 So we arranged the trip to the Central Mid-Levels escalator around 12:00 noon, so that you can enjoy the scenery along the way and plan which restaurant you want to go to for lunch.

 Down direction: 06:00 – 10:00